mythz/jquip/README.md

 This is **NOT** an official [jQuery.com](http://jquery.com/) project.

-The code-base is now a lot more stable since reached our goal of jquip.js (with the **events** + **docready** plugins) working in Backbone.js, there are likely a few fixes still to be added but the core is close to feature complete and wont require the major refactoring done recently.
+Code-base will now be more stable as we've reached our goal of jquip.js (with the **events** + **docready** plugins) working in Backbone.js, there are likely a few fixes still to be added but the core is close to feature complete and wont require the major refactoring done recently.

 We sould still like to hear feedback on issues/non-implemented core functionality so we can measure the API popularity of missing pieces.